-Party : Metro Mobile Company Limited Relationship between the parties : Shareholders and directors are the same group of people.
-Contract period : 3 years: November 1, 2021 ถึง October 31, 2025 Rental rate : 425,000 baht per month.
-Other important conditions : At the expiration of the lease term, the tenant must move the property and peripherals away from the area within 15 days from the contract expiration date.
+Party : Metro Mobile Company Limited

+Relationship between the parties : Shareholders and directors are the same group of people.

+Contract period : 3 years: December 1, 2022 - November 30, 2025 peripherals away from the area within 15 days from the contract expiration date.
 Otherwise, the property of the lessee and its peripherals will immediately become the property of the lessor.
 On this condition, the tenant will not claim damages or any amount from the lessor.